Erich Ludendorff

-Erich Friedrich Wilhelm Ludendorff (/de/; 9 April 1865 – 20 December 1937) was a German general and politician.
+Erich Friedrich Wilhelm Ludendorff (/de/; 9 April 1865 – 20 December 1937) was a Prussian-born German general and politician.
 He achieved fame during World War I (1914–1918) for his central role in the German victories at Liège and Tannenberg in 1914.
-After his appointment as First Quartermaster General of the German General Staff in 1916, Ludendorff became Germany's chief policymaker in a de facto military dictatorship until the country's defeat in 1918.
-Later during the years of the Weimar Republic, he took part in the failed 1920 Kapp Putsch and Adolf Hitler's 1923 Beer Hall Putsch, thereby contributing significantly to the Nazis' rise to power.
+After his appointment as First Quartermaster General of the Great General Staff in 1916, Ludendorff oversaw virtually all decisions regarding Germany's strategy and war effort until the country's defeat in 1918.
+Later during the years of the Weimar Republic, he took part in the failed 1920 Kapp Putsch and Adolf Hitler's 1923 Beer Hall Putsch, thereby contributing significantly to Adolf Hitler's rise to power.

-Erich Ludendorff came from a non-noble family in Kruszewnia in the Prussian Province of Posen.
-Upon completing his education as a cadet, he was commissioned a junior officer in 1885.
+Ludendorff came from a non-noble family in Kruszewnia in the Prussian Province of Posen.
+Upon completing his education as a cadet, he was commissioned as a junior officer in 1885.
 In 1893, he was admitted to the prestigious German War Academy, and only a year later was recommended by its commandant to the General Staff Corps.
-By 1904, he had rapidly risen in rank to become a member of the Army's Great General Staff, where he oversaw the development of the Schlieffen Plan.
+By 1904, he had rapidly risen in rank to become a member of the Army's Great General Staff, where he helped oversee the development of the Schlieffen Plan.

 Despite being removed from the Great General Staff for meddling in politics, Ludendorff restored his standing in the army through his success as a commander in World War I. In August 1914, he led the successful German assault on Liège, earning him the Pour le Mérite.
 On the Eastern Front under the command of General Paul von Hindenburg, Ludendorff was instrumental in inflicting a series of crushing defeats against the Russians, notably at Tannenberg and the Masurian Lakes.